theochem/horton/doc/user_part.rst

 Note that the flags ``molden_write true`` and ``reference uhf`` are required.
 The former instructs the SCF program to write the orbitals, which Horton picks up to compute atomic densities.
 The latter is needed because usually most of the atomic computations are open-shell systems.
-Because PSI4 only writes a Molden file for SCF computations, it is not possible to prepare atomic densities with other levels of theory.
+Because PSI4 only writes Molden files for SCF computations, it is not possible to prepare atomic densities with other levels of theory.

+.. _wpart:

 ``horton-wpart.py`` -- AIM analysis based on a wavefunction file
 ================================================================